 Board of Trustees

 Westfield Township is served by a three-member Board of Trustees, each are elected to four-year terms.
 Each year, the Board selects a Trustee to serve as President of the Board for the year.
-Craig Horner is the 2023 Board President.
+Mike Schmidt is the 2023 Board President.
 Trustees also serve as a committee liaisons to Zoning Boards, Fire & Rescue, Roads and Cemetery departments.

 Many trustee duties are similar to those of city council members in other local governments.
 They include adopting a budget, setting health and safety ordinances, and overseeing programs and services.
 The trustees make these decisions as a board, rather than as individuals.